Visa policy of the United States: V visa

-The Trump administration issued new rules on August 12, 2019, that will reject applicants for temporary or permanent visas for failing to meet income standards or for receiving public assistance such as welfare, food stamps, public housing or Medicaid.
-Critics feared the new law, which was set to go into effect in October 2019, could negatively impact the lives of children who are U.S. citizens.

-Nonimmigrant visas

 Dual-intent visas

 The concept of the dual intent visa is to grant legal status to certain types of visa applicants when they are in the process of applying for a visa with the intent to obtain a permanent residency/green card.
+Generally, nonimmigrant visas require the applicant to show they plan to return to their home country after their stay.

 There are a certain number of U.S. visa categories that grant permission for dual intent, or to get a temporary visa status while having an intention to get a green card and stay permanently in the United States of America.

 Most visas are named after the paragraph of the Code of Federal Regulations that established the visa.

+Digital Visa Authorization (DVA)

+The State Department's Bureau of Consular Affairs began developing and trialling an electronic visa system envisioned to eventually replace traditional sticker visas on passports.
+In 2023, this was trialled with K-1 visas issued at the Embassy of the United States, Dublin, Ireland.

+As this will only apply to individuals requiring a visa, this is different to the established ESTA system for visa-waived nationals.